szater/ecospace/README.md

-## ecospace: R Package for Simulating Community Assembly and Ecological Diversification Using Ecospace Frameworks
+## Ecospace: R Package for Simulating Community Assembly and Ecological Diversification Using Ecospace Frameworks

 ecospace is an R package that implements stochastic simulations of community assembly (ecological diversification) using customizable ecospace frameworks